rdiaz02/Zotero-to-Referey/README.md

 If you use Zotero 4, use **zotero-4-to-referey.R** in file **run-zotero-to-referey.sh**. **zotero-5-to-referey.R** works with Zotero 5, 6, and 7.

+### New (July 2022): Exporting only libraryID == 1 ###

+I've modified the script so that only libraryID = 1 is exported.
+I think libraryID = 1 is the "primary library".
+I've started using group libraries, and if I export all, it upsets sorting by date added (as the ones in the new library are much more recent, even if the original paper was in my library long ago).
+If you want to export all libraries, see instructions on file **zotero-5-to-referey.R**.

 ##  Alternatives ##